Pollutant Release and Transfer Registers / Public Right-to-Know

 U.S. Environmental Protection Agency

-CEIS is the U.S. Environmental Protection Agency's (EPA) new one-stop source of data and information on environmental quality,
+CEIS is the U.S. Environmental Protection Agency's (EPA) new one-stop source of data and information on environmental quality, status and trends.
+In English and Spanish.

 http://www.epa.gov/ceis/